nhjschulz/cfsm/README.md

 # CFSM -  A State Pattern Approach for C-Programs

 Finite state machines (FSM) are present in almost every non trivial program.
-Guides on how to implement them are a standard part of many programming tutorials.
-But these tutorials focus mostly around the [STATE Design Pattern](https://en.wikipedia.org/wiki/State_pattern) for <b>object oriented languages</b> like C++, Java or C#.
+Guides on how to implement them are part of many programming tutorials.
+But these tutorials focus around the

-The CFSM project uses a light weight C-Language approach that is suitable for any kind of application, including resource constraint embedded systems on micro controllers.
+[STATE Design Pattern](https://en.wikipedia.org/wiki/State_pattern)
+for <b>object oriented languages</b> like C++, Java or C# only.

+The CFSM pattern uses a very light weight approach using  C-Language to implement maintainble state machines according to the STATE design pattern.

-This work was inspired by the excellent article [Patterns in C- Part 2: STATE](https://www.adamtornhill.com/Patterns%20in%20C%202,%20STATE.pdf) from Adam Petersen.
+This work was inspired by this excellent article [Patterns in C- Part 2: STATE](https://www.adamtornhill.com/Patterns%20in%20C%202,%20STATE.pdf) from Adam Petersen.

 ## Introducing CFSM

-This project contains both the CFSM source code and a easy to understand example that shows how to use it.
+This project contains both the CFSM source code and a easy to understand example to show how to use it.
 It is build using CMake.
-Integration into own projects doesn't rely on CMake.
-CFSM is a single source file and header file with names c_fsm.h and c_fsm.c only.
-You only need to add these two files into your project.
+Integration into own projects doesn't require CMake.
+CFSM is a single source file and a header file.
 There are no external dependencies.
+Simply add c_fsm.c and c_fsm.h to to your project.

 ## How It Works